andyl/uber_gen/notes/design.md

 - [ ] How to generate event-streams?
 - [ ] Are playbooks wrappered in a manipulation API?

-- [ ] Does this work with Sockets / GenStage?
+- [ ] Does this work with Sockets / GenStage / Broadway?

 ### Futures